iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 ### Mathematical Skills

-**Cryptography Fundamentals**: Solid understanding of cryptographic primitives such as key exchange schemes and key derivation protocols, commitment schemes (and "zero knowledge" schemes resulting from them), and eliptic curve math.
-Also can perform analyses of cryptography schemes using mathematic tools from group/ring/field theory, algebraic geometry, and information theory.
-Not yet a cryptographer, but certainly a cryptography capable engineer.
+**Cryptography Fundamentals**: Solid understanding of cryptographic primitives such as key exchanges, key derivation protocols, commitment schemes (and "zero knowledge" schemes resulting from them), and eliptic curve math.
+Can perform analyses of cryptography schemes using mathematic tools from Galois/group/ring/field theory, algebraic geometry, and information theory.
+Not yet a cryptographer, but solidly a cryptography capable engineer.

 **Category Theory:** Capable of describing program design and "recipes" for computability of useful mathematical operations (such as autodifferentiation) in the language of category theory